Apple Vision Pro

 What's Next for Vision Pro

-Apple has reportedly stopped work on a second-generation version of the Vision Pro headset for the time being to focus its effort on a lower cost model.
-Apple has been deprioritizing work on a new high-end model and will instead work on a more affordable version with fewer features, though another high-end version of the Vision Pro is still expected at some point.
+Another rumor from The Information suggests that Apple stopped work on a second-generation version of the Vision Pro headset for the time being to focus its effort on a lower cost model.
+Apple has allegedly been deprioritizing work on a new high-end model to instead create a more affordable version with fewer features.

 Apple is aiming to sell the more affordable Vision Pro at the price of a high-end iPhone, which retails for up to $1,600.
 The aim was to release it at the end of 2024, but Apple does not yet have a firm prototype.
 Apple is said to be struggling to find ways to cut down on cost because it wants to keep the high-end display components.